The average press release gets ignored by 99% of journalists.

 I know what you’re thinking: Guest blogging?
 Seriously?

-Now the death of guest blogging has been foretold many times.
-Most famously when Matt Cutts of Google asked everyone to “stick a fork” in it.
+Now, the death of guest blogging has been foretold many times, most famously when Google’s Matt Cutts asked everyone to “stick a fork” in it.

 For example, last year I wrote a guest post on the Moz blog that generated 140 comments from a hyper-targeted audience.